tommy-khc/harry_potter_space_invader/README.md

 # Harry Potter Space Invader

-Harry Potter Space Invader is a classic game - Space Invader with Harry Potter design.
+Harry Potter Space Invader is a classic game - Space Invader with a Harry Potter design.

 ## Motivation
-Gaming is a fascinating topic in software development for me as it involves animations, visual effects.
-And making a simple classic game in Python is easier than using other language.
+Gaming is a fascinating topic in software development for me as it involves animations and visual effects.
+And making a simple classic game in Python is easier than using another language.

 ## Features

 - Using Lego Harry Potter design
-- Has sound effect when spell is cast, user win and lose
+- Has sound effect when the spell is cast, user win and lose
-- Aimate the enemy "Voldemort"
+- Animate the enemy "Voldemort"

 ## Build status